A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Modeling Framework for Long-Term Contrail Evolution

-Modeling the advection–diffusion dynamics that govern the growth and transport of ice particles is fundamental to understanding a wide array of atmospheric processes, most notably the formation and persistence of aircraft contrails.
-Two primary paradigms have been employed.
-In the Lagrangian framework, one follows individual particle trajectories through the flow field (e.g.\ \cite{39}).
-By contrast, the Eulerian approach describes the evolution of particle‐size (or mass) distributions via the Population Balance Equation (PBE) \cite{38}, often cast as a coupled system of advection–diffusion equations (ADE) with suitable closure assumptions (e.g.\ \cite{37}).
+Two primary modeling frameworks can be employed to study the formation and persistence of aircraft contrails.
+In the Lagrangian framework, particles are followed along their trajectories and the governing dynamics are applied along each path.
+By contrast, the Eulerian approach describes the evolution of particle‐size (or mass) distributions via the Population Balance Equation (PBE) (\cite{38}), often cast as a coupled system of advection–diffusion equations (ADE) with suitable closure assumptions (e.g.\ \cite{37}).
 In this study, we focus on the \textbf{long‐term evolution} regime (after the jet‐induced wake has decayed) and introduce a novel Eulerian formulation that conserves both particle number and mass by retaining the zeroth and first moments of the PBE.